-Organization's privileges, based upon an assessment of the safety of the University Community.
+Disciplinary Proceeding relating to the charged violation of this Regulation, including any record of appeal, to be made, preserved as outline in this Regulation, and available following final outcome for copying upon request by the charged Student or Student Organization.
+Copies of case records requested will be redacted as required by Law. - (11) Interim Restrictions for Students.
+The Dean of Students or designee determines if restrictions are warranted of a Student's privileges, based upon an assessment of the safety of the University Community.
 There are three (3) categories of restrictions: - (a) No contact directive -- which will prohibit, for a period of time or indefinitely, both (all) parties from communicating directly or indirectly with one another, or through intermediaries.
 Criteria includes: - 1.
 A reasonable belief that further contact between two or more persons involved in the alleged interactions could result in perpetuation or escalation of undesirable behavior. - 2.
-When used alone, a reasonable belief that no further restrictions are appropriate for the circumstances.

-3. When used in conjunction with a limited access/activity directive or with an interim suspension, a reasonable belief that further restrictions are appropriate for the circumstances.
+When used alone, a reasonable belief that no further restrictions are appropriate for the circumstances. - 3.
+When used in conjunction with a limited access/activity directive or with an interim suspension, a reasonable belief that further restrictions are appropriate for the circumstances.